vrivera2017/vrivera2017.github.io/personal-site/content/other.md

 **Motivation:** Recently I found that the U.S Department of Education maintains a dataset called the College Scorecard Dataset, which contains aggregate information for various institutions of higher education in the U.S such as costs and admissions statistics.
 This information could be incredibly useful for students and families, yet it is difficult to parse through and the amount of information is overwhelming.
 Therefore, I wanted to create an easy way for someone interested in exploring the dataset to do so without having to sift through a large CSV file.

 **Description:** I created an interactive web application using Shiny that allows users to create a scatter plot by selecting x and y values among four different variables related to admissions rate and cost: admissions rate, in-state tuition, out of state tuition, percent of students with federal loans, and percent of students with pell grant.
 The application also allows users to view data points only for certain states.
-A more detailed description of the process I followed to create the application can be found here.
+A more detailed description of the process I followed to create the application can be found [here][tech-statement].

 **Results:** The application is an early stage working prototype.
 In the future I would like to work with college-bound students and their families to add features that would best serve their needs.
-View the code at [this GitHub repository][college-git] or play with the application here.
+View the code at [this GitHub repository][college-git] or play with the application [here][app-url].

 **Technologies used:** R, Shiny